cgrudz/DataAssimilationBenchmarks.jl/paper.md

 ## Future development

-The future development of the DataAssimilationBenchmarks.jl package is intended to expand upon the existing, ensemble-variational filters and sequential smoothers for robust intercomparison of novel schemes and the further development of the SIEnKS scheme.
-Novel mechanistic models for the DA system are also in development.
-Currently, this supports state and joint state-parameter estimation in the L96-s model [@grudzien2020numerical] in both ordinary and stochastic differential equation formulations.
-Likewise, this supports a variety of observation operator configurations in the L96-s model, as outlined in [@grudzien2021fast].
+The future development of the DataAssimilationBenchmarks.jl package is intended to expand upon the existing, variational and ensemble-variational filters and sequential smoothers for robust intercomparison of novel schemes.
+Additional process models and observation models for the DA system are also in development.

 # Acknowledgements

-Colin Grudzien developed the numerical code for the package data type optimizations, the ensemble-based estimation schemes, the observation models, the Lorenz-96 model, the IEEE 39 Bus test case model and the integration schemes for ordinary and stochastic differential equations.
-Charlotte Merchant developed the numerical code for implementing variational data assimilation in the Lorenz-96 model.
+Colin Grudzien developed the numerical code for the package's Julia type optimizations for numerical schemes and automatic differentiation of code, the ensemble-based estimation schemes, the observation models, the Lorenz-96 model, the IEEE 39 Bus test case model and the numerical integration schemes for ordinary and stochastic differential equations.
+Charlotte Merchant developed the numerical code for implementing variational data assimilation in the Lorenz-96 model and related experiments.
 Sukhreen Sandhu supported development of the development of the package structure and organization.
-All authors supported the development of the package by implementing test cases
+All authors supported the development of the package by implementing test cases.
-This work was supported by the University of Nevada, Reno, Office of Undergraduate Research's Pack Research Experience Program (PREP) which supported Sukhreen Sandhu as a research assistant.
+This work was supported by the University of Nevada, Reno, Office of Undergraduate Research's Pack Research Experience Program which supported Sukhreen Sandhu as a research assistant.
-This work was supported by the Center for Western Weather and Water Extremes (CW3E) internship program which supported Charlotte Merchant as a research assistant.
+This work was supported by the Center for Western Weather and Water Extremes internship program which supported Charlotte Merchant as a research assistant.
 This work benefited from the DAPPER library which was referenced at times for the development of DA schemes.
+The authors would like to thank the handling editor Bita Hasheminezhad, and the two named referees Lukas Riedel and Tangi Migot for their comments, suggestions and valuable advice which strongly improved the quality of the paper and the software.

 # References